-Object-oriented APIs are provided for Python 2.7, 3.5 or 3.6, allowing a full integration of LocalSolver in your Python business applications.
+Object-oriented APIs are provided for Python, allowing a full integration of LocalSolver in your Python business applications.
 LocalSolver’s APIs are lightweight, with only a few classes to manipulate.
-Remind that LocalSolver is a model & run math programming solver: having instantiated the model, no additional code has to be written in order to run the solver.
+Note that LocalSolver is a model & run math programming solver: having instantiated the model, no additional code has to be written in order to run the solver.

 Build your model

 main class of the LocalSolver library.
 Then, use the methods of the class

 LSModel to build your model with expressions.
 Expressions are

 a particularly important concept in LocalSolver.
 In fact, every aspect of a